 When To See A Doctor For Lab Testing

 Functional medicine focuses on identifying the root cause of health conditions and potential triggers.
-Providers can provide personalized guidance and treatment plans tailored to patients' needs.
+Providers can offer personalized guidance and plans tailored to patients' needs.

-Patients should consider consulting a healthcare professional to obtain a proper diagnosis if they have tried multiple over-the-counter modalities that have been ineffective or if acne breakouts are severe or causing emotional distress.
+Patients should consider consulting a healthcare professional to obtain a proper diagnosis if they have tried multiple over-the-counter options that have been ineffective or if acne breakouts are severe or causing emotional distress.

 Hormonal Testing